orcasound/aifororcas-livesystem/HumpbackWhales/README.md

 ### References:
 - **Data Source**: The raw audio data is sourced from the ["Haro Humpback" catalog & open annotations](s3://acoustic-sandbox/humpbacks/Emily-Vierling-Orcasound-data/Em_HW_Processed/) prepared by Emily Vierling.
 - **Denoising Toolkit**: The project utilizes [ORCA-CLEAN: A Deep Denoising Toolkit for Killer Whale Communication](https://www.isca-speech.org/archive/interspeech_2020/bergler20_interspeech.html), developed by Christian Bergler.
 The toolkit can be found [here](https://github.com/ChristianBergler/ORCA-CLEAN).
+We are using our own fork with a minor fix, which can be found [here](https://github.com/mariamedp/whale-denoising).
 - **Audio Spectrogram Transformer**: The project also appies the [Audio Spectrogram Transformer](https://github.com/YuanGongND/ast) developed by Yuan Gong, Yu-An Chung, and James Glass.